Call or Email Tracey between 9am & 5.30pm on weekdays

 • Access to custom furniture makers

-• They have contacts in the industry
+• They have trade contacts in the industry

 • They manage the entire project for you.